lllludd/towards-secure-networks/password_managers.md

 ## Password Managers

 #### Why fortify the weakest link?
 - Strong encryption is strong.
 To try and break it is effectively impossible.
 To try and factor a 4096 bit RSA key a computer would require 120 Terabytes of RAM to even attempt it.
-We can rest assured until Quantuum computing comes around.
+We can rest relatively assured (until Quantuum computing).
 - This means the password will almost always be the weakest link

 #### Reusing passwords.